RPilton/RPilton/Lecture2Notes.md

 run the program to try to understand its behaviour

-use

-`strings /challenge/<binary>`

-See if there are any interesting keywords
+use `strings /challenge/<binary>`  to see if there are any interesting keywords

+use `file /challenge/<binary>` to check intial parameters

+use `strace /challenge/<binary>` to see all systems calls - this is often better later ro find specific calls to work with.

+use `ltrace /challenege/<binary>` to see all

 ## Static Analysis tool phase